randall-coding/music-festival-gpt/blog/write-up.md

 ![longer_matches_console_output](https://github.com/randall-coding/coachella-gpt/assets/39175191/e1d1bbdf-a613-44be-9d04-dd750ab9da6c)

 Better!
-But now I'm seeing about a dozen bands and sometimes not the original bands input.
-We always want at least the exact bands that match in addition to several suggestions (and not neceesarily a dozen).
+But now I'm seeing about a dozen bands and sometimes not the original bands from our input.
+We always want to at least see the exact bands that match in addition to suggestions (and not necessarily a dozen).
 Let's add some language to our prompt to make the output more specific *"...This will include the specific bands from the input as well as several suggestions based on those band preferences."*

 ## Mission 4: Fetching Songs from Spotify